ProgramRepair/SearchRepair/README.md

 5. Go to PROJECTROOT/src/test/main.java, run the main function of that java file, then the experiments will be re run.
  After the experiments are completed, a csv file  PROJECTROOT/csvlog/log will be generated, which contains all of data presented in the paper.

-6. notice that, there are three field in the main function of PROJECTROOT/src/test/main.java, which are:
+6. notice that, there are four fields in the main function of PROJECTROOT/src/test/main.java, which are:

 	Field 1: repositoryType. repositoryType=0 means search repository built by linux, repositoryType=1 means search repository built by introclass,